Permian-Global-Research/chewie/README.md

 - Data are downloaded and converted to parquet files which can then be read using [{arrow}](https://arrow.apache.org/docs/r/index.html) and converted to [sf](https://r-spatial.github.io/sf/) objects.
-This approach is performative as it only requires the entire granule to be loaded into memory once (when it is converted from hdf5 to parquet).
+This approach is performative as it only requires each entire granule to be loaded into memory once (when it is converted from hdf5 to parquet).
-  From here on we can [dplyr](https://dplyr.tidyverse.org/) verbs (or base R) to `filter`, `mutate` and `select` data as required without needing to load all shots, from a given granule, into memory.
+  From here on we can use [dplyr](https://dplyr.tidyverse.org/) verbs (or base R) to `filter`, `mutate` and `select` data as required without needing to load all shots, from a given granule, into memory.

 - A system-level cache is used to store the data.
 This means that once a file has been downloaded it will not be downloaded again even if